 For pure, kitschy Americana, it's tough to beat a huge, helium-filled cartoon character floating down the streets of New York City.

-Who among us doesn’t enjoy gawking at a doughboy — as in Pillsbury — that, if he really was made of dough he'd make about 4 million crescent rolls?
-Or a single, angry eyebrow on a bird — that would be an Angry Bird — that checks in at 7 feet long?
+Who among us doesn't enjoy gawking at a Pillsbury doughboy so big that if he really was made of dough, he'd make about 4 million crescent rolls?
+Or a single, angry eyebrow on a bird — as in an Angry Bird — that checks in at 7 feet long?

 If the wind allows — and that's a big if for this year — Macy's says 16 giant character balloons will make their way down the streets of Manhattan on Thursday, creating a lot of finger pointing among 3.5 million or so people lining the parade route and 50 million others watching on TV.
 These balloons are a testament to American ingenuity and engineering — maybe even more than being kitsch or Americana or unbridled commercialism.

 Really, who else would take months to design and build a balloon shaped like an acorn that's large enough to hold 15 million real acorns?

 Here's the lowdown on those high-flying Macy’s balloons ...

 Yes, that's helium at work — and lots of it.
 An average of about 12,000 cubic feet of helium is pumped into each balloon the night before the parade.
 The helium, which is manufactured from a plant in Kansas run by Messer, is shipped to a Pennsylvania plant, converted into gas and trucked to NYC.
 Messer recently acquired Linde, which supplied helium for the parade for 24 straight years.
 Linde had said that somewhere around 300,000 cubic feet is used in the parade each year, enough to fill a half-million Mylar party balloons.

 How big are these things?
 At 67 feet, the Ronald McDonald balloon is as high as a six-story building.
 The Red Mighty Morphin Power Ranger is 78 feet long, which Macy's points out is as long as 13 bicycles.
 They can weigh 400 pounds or more.